noelwelsh/noelwelsh.com/content/posts/2026-04-23-guis-as-effect-systems.md

 ## Reactive Programming

-Reactive programming, exemplified by [ReactiveX][reactivex], [RxJS][rxjs], and [Flapjax][flapjax], gives event handling first-class status.
-In a typical implementation we define so-called observables, which represent values that can change over time.
+Reactive programming, exemplified by [ReactiveX][reactivex], [RxJS][rxjs], and [Flapjax][flapjax], solves the problem of the event graph by making events first-class values.
+We'll call them observables, and they represent a sequence of values over time.
+In a typical implementation might rewrite the example as shown below.
+In this example code I'm assuming that component properties, such as the enabled state of the button, can be set directly from observables.

 ```scala
 val text = Observable("")